wikimedia/operations-software-varnish-libvmod-uuid/README.rst

 HISTORY
 =======

-* Verison 1.2: compatible with Varnish 5.0
+* Verison 1.2: compatible with Varnish since 5.0.0

 * Version 1.1: requires Varnish 4.1, creates internal UUID objects only once during a client or backend context and re-uses them for